davidmarne/functional_flutter/README.md

 functional_flutter encourages you to separate your state and properties from your widget definition.
 Rather than have a class that has properties and a build function implemented, you can lift the properties into a class and write `FunctionalWidgets` that take a properties class and return a widget.

+Following this pattern helps make your application easier to reason about and it decreases the amount of widgets in the tree.

 Properties should always be a value type.
 I suggest you leverage built_value or meta's @immutable annotation for your prop classes.

 # If everything is a pure functional widget how can my widgets have state